≪ Go to our review of Rain Jackets - Men's

 This model packs away in an interior Velcro-closure stuff pocket; it easily compresses down smaller than any other model we tested.

-The Outdoor Research Helium II is an rad ultralight rain and wind jacket at an excellent price.
-It's fine tuned for light and fast activities that take advantage of its excellent mobility and respectable breathability.
+The Outdoor Research Helium II is a rad ultralight rain and wind jacket at an excellent price.
+It's fine-tuned for light and fast activities that take advantage of its excellent mobility and respectable breathability.
 When you don't need the Helium II, its compact six ounces in your pack or clipped to your harness are hardly noticeable.
 It isn't as durable, well-ventilated, or versatile as some other options, but for folks looking for the best ultralight jacket, this is it.

 — Ian Nicholson